VAT rate

 Applying the 10% VAT rate instead of the 5.5% VAT rate can have two impacts:

-• or increase the selling price to the consumer so that the seller maintains an unchanged margin level.
+• Or increase the selling price to the consumer so that the seller maintains an unchanged margin level.
 It is then the consumer who is subject to the VAT rate differential.

 • or reduce the seller's margin in order to keep the cost for the consumer unchanged.
 It is then the seller who is subject to the VAT rate differential.

-In a Sushi Saint-Cloud decision, dated 18 June 2023 (link), the Council of State undermined the VAT rate rules applicable to the sale of sushi by specifying that” Fresh sushi, regardless of its packaging or place of purchase, should be regarded as products prepared for immediate consumption ”.
+In a Sushi Saint-Cloud decision, dated 18 June 2023 (Link), the Council of State undermined the VAT rate rules applicable to the sale of sushi by specifying that” Fresh sushi, regardless of its packaging or place of purchase, should be regarded as products prepared for immediate consumption ”.

 Before looking at this case, let's go back to the rules that govern VAT rates applicable to food.
-These are specified by articles 278-0 bis and 279 of the French Tax Code as well as by administrative doctrine (BOI-TVA-LIQ-30-10-10-10-20240207).
+These are specified by articles 278-0 bis and 279 of the French Tax Code as well as by administrative doctrine (BOI-TVA-LIQ-30-10-10-10-10-10-20240207).

 In a schematic manner, it is possible to present the elements in the following way:

 • Rule of principle: food products intended for human consumption are subject to the VAT rate of 5.5%.
-Attention: this is a rule of principle that is subject to numerous exceptions.
+Warning: this is a rule of principle that is subject to numerous exceptions.
 Alcohol, for example, is in all cases subject to the 20% VAT rate, just like caviar or confectionery.

 • Exemption applicable to catering activities: catering activities are subject in principle to the VAT rate of 10% except when it comes to alcohol where the VAT rate of 20% applies.

-• Exemption applicable to take-away sales: certain products sold to take away may benefit from the reduced VAT rate of 5.5% as long as they are not prepared for immediate consumption.
+• Exemption applicable to take-away sales: some products sold to take away may benefit from the reduced VAT rate of 5.5% as long as they are not prepared for immediate consumption.
 This is the case, for example, with ice cream sold packaged, seafood platters, bread and pastries.

 Here you understand the fundamental challenge that arises for some actors in the food sector.